vikonnikov/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 The URLs for custom actions by default depend on the method name itself.
 If you want to change the way url should be constructed, you can include url_path as a decorator keyword argument.

-## Binding ViewSets to URLs explicitly
+## Явное связывание ViewSets с URLs

 The handler methods only get bound to the actions when we define the URLConf.
 To see what's going on under the hood let's first explicitly create a set of views from our ViewSets.